Aldia

 The mysterious character with the name An Diel collected giants at the mansion and tried to create a dragon, but eventually disappeared himself.

-The homunculus mace and wooden shield originate from Aldia and have strange, spherical lumps attached to them.
-While similar to the Fair Lady’s eggs from DS1, these protrusion look more fleshy in nature.
-At the same time, dark segmented legs have broken through the cracked “shells” of these supposed homunculi, or “small humans”. (小人) Given their resemblance to the crab-like legs of DS1’s wandering spirits, these small lumps of flesh most likely contain humanity, hence they are “human” despite appearances.
-Aldia were toying with dark souls’ spontaneous generation to artificially produce life, which requires them to have been studying human biology; in other words, to have had human test subjects.
+In truth, there were probably a number of mutated species created in these experiments, most of which didn’t survive the subsequent dissection process.
+Of those that remain include the man-eating ogres, which the Guide indicates were created rather than born.
+This begs the question: what were those caged creations of Aldia created from?
+The Homunculus Mace and Wooden Shield originate from Aldia and have strange spherical lumps attached to them.
+While similar to the Fair Lady’s eggs from DS1, these more fleshy protrusions also have dark, segmented legs breaking through the “cracked” shells.
+The resemblance to the crab-like legs of DS1’s wandering spirits indicate that the lumps of flesh contain humanity, hence they are homunculi or “small humans” (小人) despite appearances.
+Like the alchemical term suggests, Aldia was toying with dark souls’ spontaneous generation to artificially produce life, which requires studying human biology — in other words, human test subjects.

 One of the secret treasures that was reproduced at An Diel.
 Increases the number of spell uses at the cost of decreased HP.